whatever floats your boat

 6. Keep sunscreen and water on board

-Southwest Idaho has over 250+ days of sunshine a year.
+Southwest Idaho has over 200+ days of sunshine a year.
 The light reflecting off the water makes it easy to get sunburned and dehydrated.

 CJ Strike Reservoir

 Fishing in the late summer sunshine at CJ Strike Reservoir.
-Photo courtesy of Visit Idaho.
+Photo courtesy of Visit Idaho

-This 6,760-acre reservoir is on the edge of Idaho’s secluded Owyhee desert.
+This 7,500-acre reservoir is on the edge of Idaho’s secluded Owyhee desert.
 Raptors soar through the skies above.
 Trout and bass swim in the depths.
 All along the shoreline, steep cliffs tower over the water.

 Located in the heart of the Morley Nelson Snake River Birds of Prey National Conservation Area, you’ll likely spot a variety of raptors at CJ Strike Reservoir, including ospreys, hawks and eagles!